Ice1187/ice1187.github.io/reinforcement-learning/_posts/2022-06-18-find-pytorch-that-supports-your-gpu.md

 title: How to Find PyTorch that supports your GPU

 ---
-If PyTorch shows the following messages, then it means PyTorch doesn't compile with a CUDA version compatible with the GPU.
+If PyTorch shows the following messages, then it means your PyTorch doesn't compile with a CUDA version compatible with your GPU.

     UserWarning: GeForce RTX 3090 with CUDA capability sm_86 is not compatible with the current PyTorch installation.
 The current PyTorch install supports CUDA capabilities ...